Renesas-SST/rz-utils/universal-scripts/host/tools/config/README.md

 Each board has a dedicated section for its specific configuration.
 The available setting types are as follows:

 - **General**:
+  - bl2_base: Base address of the BL2 image in memory.
+This defines where the BL2 binary is loaded or linked before execution or flashing.
+The address must align with the memory map of the target board and match the BL2 linker configuration.
+  - fconf_dtb_base: Base address (in-memory) where the FCONF DTB is loaded.
   - ethernet: Specifies the addresses of `ether0` and `ether1` in sequential order.
   - flash_address: The SPI flash address where BL2, FIP, and board information are sequentially stored.
   - load_address: The working RAM address used to load the binary file before writing it to SPI flash.